 Access.
 It's a huge issue for minorities in agriculture, whether it's access to resources, funding opportunities or the basic knowledge and education on programs available to help build or further develop skills needed for advancement in agriculture and life sciences.
 These challenges are reminders of a sometimes difficult past and a future marked with hurdles.
 But that future is also filled with opportunity.

 Empowering minorities in agriculture, while growing the next generation of agricultural leaders, is the focus of Minorities in Agriculture, Natural Resources and Related Sciences (MANRRS).
 The organization provides mentoring, training, support and networking opportunities with an eye on advancing people of color into leadership roles in agriculture, natural resources and the life sciences.

 Setting sights on the right skills at the MANRRS conference

-That mission will be put into action later this year with a series of regional events following the recently held 2022 MANRRS Annual Conference.
-The conference brought together students and professionals in agriculture and life sciences from around the country.
+That mission is put into action every year with a series of regional events following the MANRRS Annual Conference.
+The conference brings together students and professionals in agriculture and life sciences from around the country.
 It’s a pursuit close to MANRRS President Marcus Bernard's heart.